18F/handbook/docs/engineering/drupal-site-building.md

 * We backup our db using pushdb –backup (or drush sql-dump).
 * We use the drush up on our sandbox, then commit/tag/push.
-* There’s a trello board to monitor security updates for sites we host <https://trello.com/b/QdozgLL0/security-updates-for-client-sites>
+* There's a trello board to monitor security updates for sites we host <https://trello.com/b/QdozgLL0/security-updates-for-client-sites>

 ### <a name="secure-text-filters"></a>We configure secure text filters.